henvic/henvic.github.io/content/posts/bitcoin.md

 If you hated it, thanks for reaching here anyways!
 I wanted to talk more about interesting things such as [smart contracts](https://en.wikipedia.org/wiki/Smart_contract) (and how their concepts have been used and abused) and go a little deeper explaining what a blockchain is, but this article is already too long!

-If you click and buy any of these from Amazon after visiting the links above, I might get a commission from their [Affiliate program](https://affiliate-program.amazon.com/).
+<small>If you click and buy any of these from Amazon after visiting the links above, I might get a commission from their [Affiliate program](https://affiliate-program.amazon.com/).</small>